Annex R: The Canadian Program for Certifying Freedom from Growth Enhancing Products (GEPs) for the Export of Beef to the European Union (EU)

 - At the slaughtering establishment an examination of the brisket is to be made, following splitting of the carcass.

-- If, as the result of a physical check, administration of an implant is detected or suspected, the CFIA Veterinarian in Charge (VIC) or the district Veterinarian shall be notified immediately.
-This information must then be relayed by the CFIA VIC or the district Veterinarian to the CFIA Area Veterinary Program Specialist for proper follow-up.
+- If, as the result of a physical check, administration of an implant is detected or suspected, the CFIA Veterinarian in Charge (VIC) or the District Veterinarian shall be notified immediately.
+This information must then be relayed by the CFIA VIC to the District Veterinarian for the proper follow-up.

 - Date modified: